P4ce8/P4ce8/README.md

 ### Hello there!
-My name is [iNano/Nano](https://github.com/iiNano/)! 😊
+My name is [Nano](https://github.com/iiNano/)! 😊
  I am a self-taught developer learning to be better at programming, My current age is 14 years old, My goal is to build something that can influence the world.

 ## My Projects in [Java](https://en.wikipedia.org/wiki/Java_(programming_language))
-- IridiumCore
-- IridiumDisguise
-- RadonReports
+- LithiumStaff and other Private Projects etc

 ---

 ## My Projects in [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
-- FlareMusic "Multipurpose Music Discord Bot)
+- FlareMusic ("Multipurpose Music Discord Bot")

 ---

 ## What I'm currently working on:
-- Viper "Multipurse Discord Bot, Featuring Music Features within any guild"
+- LithiumStaff ("Advanced Staff Utility Plugin")

 ---